jhackett1/utopia/content/events/hello.markdown

 ---
-title: 'ALL DELEGATES TO ROOM '
+title: All Delegates to Room C8/9
 speaker: NA
 strand: All
 venue: C8/9